 - 1. CONSULT WITH A MENTAL HEALTH PROFESSIONAL. - 2.
 Contact parent/guardian/caregiver and give resources when appropriate. - 3.
-Implement Interventions I.E., Student no harm promise and Plan, identify support systems on and off campus. - 4.
+Implement Interventions I.E., Student no harm promise and Plan, identify support systems based on the student's county of residence. on and off campus - 4.
 Document student and parent contact and place in confidential file. - 5.
 Contact CPS if suspected abuse. - 6.
 Complete confidential Suicide assessment risk form. - 7.
-Consider whether student may have a disability and/or may need referral for additional services.
+Consider whether student may have a disability and/or may need referral for additional services. - 8.
+Document the event (including student/parent contact) in Pathways under the counseling tab (Special Programs/Accommodations > Counseling > Crisis) and upload all documentation (crisis/suicide assessment, CPS reports, etc.).
+A new Counseling Session needs to be created with the Crisis Domain needs to be selected.